Jas-hudson/kickstarter-analysis/Readme.md

 *Analysis of previous Kickstarter Campaigns to determine outcomes in relation to launch dates and funding goals*

 ### Purpose
+*To determine any trends in outcome of previous theatre campaigns related to launch dates and funding goals*

 ## Analysis and Challenges